Featured in “Driving While Black” documentary film by Steeplechase Films // Ric Burns. Coming soon.

-Featured Historian in the ‘Lost LA’ television show episode five (“Coded Geographies”) about “The Green Book, The Negro Motorist Travel Guide.”
+Featured in the 2018 Emmy Award winning ‘Lost LA’ television show episode five (“Coded Geographies”) about “The Green Book, The Negro Motorist Travel Guide.”
 KCET.
 Episode debuts Tuesday, November 7, 2017.

 Subconsultant with Galvin Preservation Associates Consulting team to research, write and do public engagement outreach for the African American History Context Statement for the SurveyLA (Historic Resources Survey Report).
-My biggest part on this project is researching and writing the African American experience history, Los Angeles context and a timeline of historically significant events from 1850–1980.
+My biggest part on this project was researching and writing the African American experience history, Los Angeles context and a timeline of historically significant events from 1800s–1980.
 Los Angeles, CA. Report publication date forthcoming.
-Fall 2016–2017.
+2016–2017.

 Created an afternoon guided driving tour of sites to showcase facets of Los Angeles’ Afro-Spanish/-Mexican and African American heritage from the nineteenth to the later decades of the twentieth centuries.
 Social media influencers of different age groups were the invited participants on the “Steeped in History” tour to drive Toyota vehicles in a caravan, to experience the streets, sites and history of the city.
 Winter 2017.